knordin/HelloFlask/README.markdown

 -   'models.py' – Contains the database model classes for SQLAlchemy.
 -   'views.py' – Contains the app views.
 -   'startup.sql' – Contains the sql scripts to create users, define privileges and create tables required for the app.

+## Tech Stack Details

+Here’s a diagram depicting the stack moving from back-end to front-end:

+[url for image]

+SQLAlchemy is a database toolkit for python that uses cx_oracle to connect to Oracle DB.
+This connection allows you to write SQL statements directly into the Python code.
+Flask is a lightweight web framework for Python with a simple but extensible core.
+On the front-end we’re using Bootstrap, a framework designed by Twitter for faster and easier web development.

 ## Scope and Purpose